๐ Human Footprints on the Sky: How Our Actions Fuel Air Pollution

 Technology and Innovation: Our Modern Allies

-Carbon capture technology traps CO₂ before it escapes into the atmosphere.
+Carbon capture tech grabs CO₂ before it even gets out into the atmosphere.

 The Role of Individuals